-This proposed amendment to the Land Use Ordinance would require a recording in the registry confirming variance approval.
-The proposed text is shown in red with an underline and revised or removed language is shown in red with a strikethrough.
+DESCRIPTION: This proposed amendment to the Land Use Ordinance would require a recording in the registry confirming ZBA variance approval.

-LUO Article 6 - Board of Appeals C. Appeals Procedure
+LUO Article 6 - Board of Appeals

+C. Appeals Procedure

-1. The Board of Appeals shall meet as needed and as routinely scheduled following the Schedules and Deadlines as established by the Board of Appeals annually prior to the effective calendar year.
+- 1. The Board of Appeals shall meet as needed and as routinely scheduled following the Schedules and Deadlines as established by the Board of Appeals annually prior to the effective calendar year.
 A quorum of the Board is necessary to conduct an official Board meeting shall consist of at least three (3) members.
-A majority vote of the quorum is required for the passage or denial of any appeal.

-2. The secretary shall record a permanent record of all Board meetings.
+A majority vote of the quorum is required for the passage or denial of any appeal. - 2.
+The secretary shall record a permanent record of all Board meetings.
 All meeting minutes, and all correspondence of the Board shall be maintained in the Town Office.
 The transcript of testimony, if any, and exhibits, together with all papers and requests filed in the proceeding, shall constitute the record.
 All decisions shall become a part of the record and shall include a statement of findings and conclusions, as well as the reasons or basis therefore, upon all the material issued of fact, law or discretion presented and the appropriate order, relief, or denial thereof.
-Notice of all decisions shall be mailed or hand-delivered to the applicant, or his or her representative or agent.

-3. When the Board of Appeals reviews a decision of the Code Enforcement Officer the Board of Appeals shall hold a "de novo" hearing.
+Notice of all decisions shall be mailed or hand-delivered to the applicant, or his or her representative or agent. - 3.
+When the Board of Appeals reviews a decision of the Code Enforcement Officer the Board of Appeals shall hold a "de novo" hearing.
 At that time, the Board may receive and consider new evidence and testimony, be it oral or written.
 When acting in a "de novo" capacity, the Board of Appeals shall hear and decide the matter afresh, undertaking its own independent analysis of evidence and the law, and reaching its own decision.
-[Amended 6/7/16]

-4. For all appeals, the Board shall hold a public hearing as prescribed herein.
+[Amended 6/7/16] - 4.
+For all appeals, the Board shall hold a public hearing as prescribed herein.
 At least seven (7) days before the hearing, the Code Enforcement Officer shall notify, by mail, the owners of properties abutting the property for which the appeal or application is made.
 Failure to receive this notice shall not invalidate the proceedings herein prescribed.
 The owners of properties shall be considered to be the parties listed by the Assessor as those against whom those taxes are assessed.
 Notice of the hearing shall also be placed at least twice in a newspaper of general circulation at least seven (7) days prior to the hearing.
 The Code Enforcement Officer shall attend all hearings and shall present to the Board all plans, photographs, or other factual materials, which are appropriate to an understanding of the case.